 What kind of church is Salem Tabernacle?

-We are a non-denominational Christian church that embraces the richness of the Church’s history and tradition, yet does so in a fresh and contemporary way.
+We are a non-denominational, convergent, Christian community that embraces the richness of the Church’s history and tradition, yet does so in a fresh and contemporary way.
 Jesus Christ, as revealed in Holy Scripture, is the center and focus of our faith, not programs or politics.
 We are an ethnically and socially diverse expression of God’s family here in the Hudson Valley, knit together by a common Spirit, and hoping to share in life as God meant it to be!

 What should I expect on Sunday morning?

 Salem Tabernacle was establish in 1951 as a Pentecostal church and we still embrace the moving of the Spirit in our gatherings, so they tend to be loud and joyful, with lots of singing and clapping – our worship truly is a celebration!
 Aside from the occasional holiday, our folks dress casually…it really is a “come as you are” house of worship.
 Our worship represents a convergence of ancient-future, traditional-contemporary.
 Song lyrics are projected on the big screen, colorful lights create a celebratory atmosphere, and the music is passionate.
 However, we also incorporate a lectionary reading, confession of the Creed, the Lord’s Prayer, and a celebration of the Eucharist (each Sunday!).
 Worship at Salem is a beautiful juxtaposition of the best of our Pentecostal heritage alongside the rich history of the broader Church – we embrace the Spirit and the Sacraments!